Assassin’s Creed: Odyssey review-in-progress — Impossibly dense

 Skyrim-like environment and Roman-like Markos

 The world of Odyssey is great to explore because it adapts the design of The Elder Scrolls V: Skyrim to the Assassin’s Creed model.
-You will find caves to explore and bandit enclaves to fight all across the land.
+You will find caves to wander and bandit enclaves to fight all across the land.
 If you take one of those on and then get a mission to clear out the camp, you will get the credit for doing so immediately.
 That’s just like Skyrim.

 Odyssey even has environmental storytelling skeletons and bodies.

 The rest of the world and characters are also great.
-I think I still prefer Florence from Assassin’s Creed: Brotherhood.
-But I think that’s just more about the density of that city and its recognizable architecture.
+I still prefer Florence from Assassin’s Creed: Brotherhood.
+But that’s just more about the density of that city and its recognizable architecture.
 Greece still has plenty of monuments to explore, and Ubisoft populates them with memorable characters.
 I’m especially fond of Markos from the starting area, who is very reminiscent of cousin Roman from Grand Theft Auto IV.
 I half expected him to call me to go bowling.

 What you won’t like (so far)